Jubayer-Ahmed-Sajid/Event-management-site/README.md

 - This website boasts a responsive design, ensuring a standard experience across mobile,laptop and other  devices and screen sizes.
 - Whether users access the site on a desktop, tablet, or smartphone, they will enjoy a consistent and visually appealing layout.
 - Mobile users can access all features without compromise.

+### Used Technology

+#### I have used the below technology in this website

+-React
+-Tailwind css
+-Daisy UI
+-AOS for animation
+-Firebase